What holidays will the libraries be closed?

 How much does a library card cost?

 Library cards are free for residents of Lincoln/Lancaster County.
 Non-resident cards are $15 for three months or $60 for one year.
-Non-resident youth cards for June through August are available for $5.
+Non-resident summer cards (valid during the dates of the Summer Reading Program) are available for $5.

 I have an Omaha Library Card.
 Can I use it at Lincoln City Libraries?

 If you have an Omaha Public Library (OPL) card, you may get a Lincoln City Libraries card to borrow materials and use Library services without having to pay a non-resident fee.
 You will still need to complete a registration form and verify your identity and address.
 Library staff will need to see the OPL card.
-Lincoln City Libraries does not have a reciprocal return agreement with Omaha, so items checked out need to be returned to a library in the city in which they were checked out.
+Items checked out need to be returned to a library in the city in which they were checked out; OPL will not accept LCL items for return, and LCL will not accept OPL items for return.

 Do I need to get a new card if I go to another branch library?